 When I wrote my most recent post giving advice about working from home with budgies for coworkers I had no idea that I would end up in a mandatory work from home situation!
-But, here we are, due to attempts to slow the spread of COVID-19 I’m in my home office for the foreseeable future.
+But, here we are, due to attempts to slow the spread of COVID-19 I’m working from home for the foreseeable future.

 But, here are some coronavirus related considerations: